2015 Kansas State Wildcats baseball team

-The 2015 Kansas State Wildcats baseball team will represent Kansas State University during the 2015 NCAA Division I baseball season.
-The Wildcats will play their home games at Tointon Family Stadium as a member of the Big 12 Conference.
-They will be led by head coach Brad Hill, in his 12th season at Kansas State.
+The 2015 Kansas State Wildcats baseball team represented Kansas State University during the 2015 NCAA Division I baseball season.
+The Wildcats played their home games at Tointon Family Stadium as a member of the Big 12 Conference.
+They were led by head coach Brad Hill, in his 12th season at Kansas State.

 Previous season

 In 2014, the Wildcats finished the season 9th in the Big 12 with a record of 25–30, 5–18 in conference play.
 They failed to qualify for the 2014 Big 12 Conference baseball tournament or the 2014 NCAA Division I baseball tournament.